liferay/liferay-docs/discover/portal/articles/04-business-productivity/01-forms/02-advanced-forms.markdown

 The HR department needs to weed prospective employees out if they're not mature enough.
 If the user is under a certain age, make sure to ask them if they've ever been away for an extended period of time.
-This can be done using a text field that accepts only numbers (age), and then a couple of fields to probe whether the applicant can handle being away from home for a long period of time.
+This can be done using a text field that accepts only numbers (age), and then a field to probe whether the applicant can handle being away from home for a long period of time.
-In those fields, you can use a Field Visibility Expression so they only appear if the user enters a number less than *30*.
+In that field, you can use a Field Visibility Expression so it only appears if the user enters a number less than *30*.

 -  **Age:** Add a required text field called *Age*, with a description that says, *Enter